ajuratovic/expression-evaluator/README.md

 ### API Input:

-This API endpoint takes expression ID and JSON object as input.
+This API endpoint takes expressionModel ID and JSON object as input.

 ### API Output:

-Returns the result of evaluation by using the requested expression and provided JSON object.
+Returns the result of evaluationModel by using the requested expressionModel and provided JSON object.

 ### Workflow:

-When this API is being called requested logical expression should be evaluated using the provied JSON object.
+When this API is being called requested logical expressionModel should be evaluated using the provied JSON object.

 ### Example: